Skrylar/ImpromptuModular/README.md

 A touch-like controller module with dual CV outputs and variable rate of change.
 With a fast rate of change, the controller offers an alternative to knobs for modulating parameters, and with a slow rate of change it can be used to automate in-out fades, for example, freeing the performer to work elsewhere in the patch.

-**ATTV**: Typical attenuverter to set the maximum CV range output by the module.
-At full right, a 0 to 10V CV is produced, and at full left, a 0 to -10V CV is produced.

-**RATE**: Transition time of CV, from 0 (instant transition) to 2 seconds per volt.
+**RATE**: Transition time of CV, from 0 (instant transition) to 4 seconds per volt.
 Transition time is the inverse of slew rate.
+This knob can be turned in real time to affect the rate of change of a transition already under way.

 **LINK**: Both controls are linked and will be synchronized to the same value.
 Useful when controlling stereo sounds.
+Only the left side controls have an effect in this mode; however, both touch pads can be used to change the single CV (that is sent to both output jacks.

+**STORE**: memorize the current CV to later be recalled when a trigger is sent to the Recall CV input.
+By default a 0V CV is stored, thus allowing the Recall to act as a reset.

-**ARROW Inputs**: CV inputs for setting the CVs to their top/bottom most position.
-These are edge sentitive inputs with a 1V threshold.
+**RECALL and ARROW Inputs**: CV inputs for setting the CVs to their stored/top/bottom most position.
+These are edge sensitive inputs with a 1V threshold.

+**SLIDE**: determines whether the recall operation is instantaneous or transitions according to the current rate knob's setting.

+**ATTV**: Typical attenuverter to set the maximum CV range output by the module.
+At full right, a 0 to 10V CV is produced, and at full left, a 0 to -10V CV is produced.

 ([Back to module list](#modules))